 What Is The Difference Between Private Placement Memorandum And Offering Memorandum?

-An offering memorandum is a document that is used to offer securities for sale.
+An offering memorandum is a document used to offer securities for sale.
 The document contains information about the security, the issuer, and the terms of the offering.
 The memorandum is also used to solicit investors.

 An information memorandum (IM) is a document that provides potential investors with information about a particular investment opportunity.
 IMs are typically used by venture capitalists and private equity firms when they are considering investing in a company.